iridia-ulb/supervisor/README.md

 ## Components

 ### `network`
 The network component is responsible for detecting robots in the arena and for managing the connections to those robots.
-The component is capable to connecting to the Xbee device on a drone or to the Fernbedienung service running on the Linux OS of the BuilderBot, Pi-Puck, or IRIDIA drone.
+The component is capable of connecting to the Xbee device on a drone or to the Fernbedienung service running on the Linux OS of the BuilderBot, Pi-Puck, or IRIDIA drone.
 Once a connection has been established, an actor for managing the connection is created and passed to the arena component.

 ### `arena`
 The arena component is an actor which maintains the main data structure of the supervisor, that is, it handles routing messages between all other components.